jdrbc/podly_pure_podcasts/frontend/README.md

 ## Development

-The frontend is integrated into the main Podly application.
-When running the application with Docker or the run scripts, the frontend is automatically built and served by the Flask backend.
+The frontend is integrated into the main Podly application and served as static assets by the Flask backend on port 5001.

-For frontend development:

-1. **Using Docker**: The frontend is automatically built during the Docker build process
-2. **Using run scripts**: The frontend is built and served by the Flask application
+### Development Workflows

+1. **Backend Development**: Use `./run_podly.sh` (from project root)

+   - Builds frontend once at startup
+   - Good for backend development when frontend changes are infrequent

+2. **Frontend Development**: Use `./run_podly.sh --dev` (from project root)

+   - Automatically rebuilds frontend assets when files change
+   - Watches `frontend/src/`, `package.json`, and `package-lock.json`
+   - Requires `fswatch` (macOS) or `inotify-tools` (Linux) for file watching

-3. **Direct development**: You can run the frontend development server separately:
+3. **Direct Frontend Development**: You can still run the frontend development server separately for advanced frontend work:

    ```bash
    cd frontend